- isosorbide mononitrate

 Hypotension induced by nitrates may be accompanied by paradoxical bradycardia and increased angina.

-Zemon 40XL tablets contain lactose and therefore should not be used in patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption.
+Zemon 40XL tablets contain lactose, and therefore patients with rare hereditary problems of galactose intolerance, the total lactase deficiency or glucose-galactose malabsorption should not take this medicine.

-Reports suggest that concomitant administration of Zemon 40XL may increase the blood level of dihydroergotamine and its hypertensive effect
+Reports suggest that concomitant administration of Isosorbide Mononitratemay increase the blood level of dihydroergotamine and its hypertensive effect

 Concomitant use with the soluble guanylate cyclase stimulator, riociguat, can cause hypotension and is contraindicated (see section 4.3).

 No data have been reported which would indicate the possibility of adverse effects resulting from the use of isosorbide mononitrate in pregnancy.
-The safety and efficacy of Zemon 40 XL prolonged release tablets during pregnancy or lactation has not been established.
-It is not known whether nitrates are excreted in human milk and therefore caution should be exercised when administered to nursing women.
+The safety and efficacy of Zemon 40 XL prolonged release tablets during pregnancy has not been established.

 Animal studies have shown reproductive toxicity (see section 5.3).